-BFR - Beginning Freshman - Student who enrolls at HPU the first long semester after graduating from high school - CODED "BFR" even if the student has Dual Credit hours

-TRF - Transfer - Student who has completed a minimum of 12 transferable semester hours at another institution after graduation from high school or a student who enrolls at HPU with 12 or more transferable semester hours from military or civilian training.

-FOR - Former Student - Undergraduate student who was previously enrolled at HPU, left for at least one long semester, then returns to HPU to complete an undergraduate degree

-GRD - Graduate Program - Student who begins a graduate degree program at HPU

-GDF - Former Graduate Program - Student who was previously enrolled at HPU in a graduate program, left the program for at least one long semester, then returns to continue the degree program

-EAS - Early Admit/Dual Credit Student - High school student enrolled in college classes for credit in the summer between their junior and senior year as well as during their senior year of high school.

-NSD - Non-Degree Seeking - Student enrolled in credit courses who is not pursuing a degree

-SPE - Special - Student enrolled taking credit classes but not pursuing a degree; however, this student may be completing courses for a certification program.
-This student will normally have a completed undergraduate degree.

-INT - International Student - Non-U.S. citizen, attending classes at HPU on an F-1 Student Visa

-TRS - Transient Student - A "visiting" student completing credit classes at HPU while pursuing a degree at another institution
+- BFR Beginning Freshman Student who enrolls at HPU the first long semester after graduating from high school CODED "BFR" even if the student has Dual Credit hours - TRF Transfer Student who has completed a minimum of 12 transferable semester hours at another institution after graduation from high school or a student who enrolls at HPU with 12 or more transferable semester hours from military or civilian training. - FOR Former Student Undergraduate student who was previously enrolled at HPU, left for at least one long semester, then returns to HPU to complete an undergraduate degree - GRD Graduate Program Student who begins a graduate degree program at HPU - EAS Early Admit/Dual Credit Student High school student enrolled in college classes for credit in the summer between their junior and senior year as well as during their senior year of high school. - NSD Non-Degree Seeking Student enrolled in credit courses who is not pursuing a degree - SPE Special Student enrolled taking credit classes but not pursuing a degree; however, this student may be completing courses for a certification program.
+This student will normally have a completed undergraduate degree. - INT International Student Non-U.S. citizen, attending classes at HPU on an F-1 Student Visa - TRS Transient Student A "visiting" student completing credit classes at HPU while pursuing a degree at another institution